cojen/Maker/README.md

 - [Coding patterns](docs/CodingPatterns.md)
 - [Examples](example/main/java/org/cojen/example)

+A key feature of this library is that the JVM operand stack isn't directly accessible.
+Local variables are used exclusively, and conversion to the stack-based representation is automatic.
+In some cases this can result in suboptimal bytecode, but this only affects performance when the code is interpreted.
+Modern JVMs perform liveness analysis when generating machine code, and this eliminates the need to carefully utilize the operand stack.

-In addition to simplying basic class generation, the features of the `java.lang.invoke` package are fully integrated, hiding all the complexity.
+In addition to simplying basic class generation, the features of the `java.lang.invoke` package are fully integrated, hiding most of the complexity.
 The `ObjectMethods` example shows how to define a bootstrap method which generates code "just in time".